temporalio/documentation/docs/app-dev-context/signals.md

-First, Define the structure of your Signal.
+First, define the structure of your Signal.
 Signals are handled in your Workflow Definition.

 Signals can be sent to Workflow Executions via the Temporal Client or from within a Workflow.